Chinese Car Brands (manufacturer car companies, logos)

-The history of the Chinese car industry began in 1931, when the arsenal of Manchuria’s ruler, Chang Hsueh-Liang, presented its first truck.
-However, experts are more inclined towards a different date – June 15, 1953.
-It was then that the First Automobile Works plant was created, where the production of copies of Soviet trucks began.
+The history of the Chinese automobile industry began in 1931 when the first truck appeared in the arsenal of the ruler of Manchuria, Chang Xue-Liang.
+However, experts are more inclined to another date, June 15, 1953.
+Then, the First Automobile Plant was established, and copies of Soviet trucks were produced.

-Many Chinese car brands bring more and more products to the market every year.
-Moreover, most of them belong to four large companies: Changan Automobile Group, SAIC Motor, Dongfeng Motor, and FAW Group.
+Many Chinese automobile brands are releasing more products to the market every day.
+Most of them belong to four large companies: Changan Automobile Group, SAIC Motor, Dongfeng Motor, and FAW Group.

-In the late 1970s, the government considered the automotive industry very promising.
-But the domestic car market was not developed because owning your car in the PRC was tantamount to a crime.
-After 2000, residents were allowed to buy vehicles.
-Automotive companies gradually began to move away from “banal copying” and develop their technologies and samples.
+In the late 1970s, the government considered the automobile industry highly promising.
+However, the domestic automobile market was underdeveloped because car ownership in the PRC was illegal.
+After 2000, residents of the country were allowed to purchase automobiles.
+Automobile companies gradually moved away from “banal copying” and began developing their own technologies and designs.

 Chinese Car Manufacturers

-Most of the brands in the Chinese car industry are owned by the four largest automakers.
-First of all, this is Changan Automobile Group, a China South Industries Group subsidiary, which produces weapons and military equipment.
-Also, the so-called “Big Four” includes FAW Group, Dongfeng Motor, and SAIC Motor.
-Simultaneously, there are independent enterprises in the PRC car market, such as Guangzhou Automobile Group, Beijing Automotive Group, or Geely.
+Most of the brands in the Chinese car industry belong to the four largest automakers.
+First, Changan Automobile Group, a subsidiary of China South Industries Group, produces weapons and military equipment.
+The so-called “big four” include FAW Group, Dongfeng Motor, and SAIC Motor.
+At the same time, independent enterprises such as Guangzhou Automobile Group, Beijing Automotive Group, or Geely operate in the PRC automobile market.

 SAIC Motor

-The predecessors of the SAIC Motor Corporation were at the forefront of the Chinese auto industry.
+The predecessors of SAIC Motor Corporation were at the forefront of the Chinese automobile industry.
 This company was established in 1997 as a subsidiary of Shanghai Automotive Industry Corp (Group).
 Within a few years, SAIC became the largest state-owned automaker in China.
-He owns many joint ventures for the manufacture of components.
-The main vehicles produced are trucks, multipurpose, sports, passenger cars, buses, and SUVs.
-More recently, electric cars have been added to the range.
+It owns many joint ventures that produce components.
+The main vehicles produced are trucks, utility vehicles, sports cars, passenger cars, buses, and SUVs.
+Recently, the model range has been expanded to include electric cars.

 FAW Group

-The history of the Chinese automotive industry began with First Automobile Works.
-It is a pioneer, followed by the rest of the vehicle manufacturers.
+The history of the Chinese automobile industry began with First Automobile Works, a pioneer, followed by other automobile manufacturers.
 The FAW plant was opened in 1953 with the support of the Soviet Union.
-Five years later, he manufactured the first passenger car in the PRC, the Hongqi limousine, and at the end of 1989, a new sedan appeared under the same brand.
-Subsequently, the company built several more factories, increasing production capacity.
+Five years later, it produced the PRC’s first passenger car, the Hongqi limousine.
+In late 1989, a sedan from the same brand appeared.
+Subsequently, the company built several more plants, increasing production capacity.

-Now the state corporation FAW Group is represented in 80 countries of the world.
-It owns 27 subsidiary brands, under which a wide range of vehicles is produced.
-First Automobile Works has joint ventures with Mazda, Ford, Toyota, and other well-known firms.
+Now, the state corporation FAW Group is represented in 80 countries.
+It owns 27 subsidiary brands, which together produce a wide range of cars.
+The first automobile plant had joint ventures with Mazda, Ford, Toyota, and other well-known firms.

 Dongfeng Motor